-Before we go onto what goes into selecting the best channel manager for your hotel, lets try and understand why a channel manager is an absolute essential product for any hotel or even small accommodation business in today’s day and age.
+Before we go onto what goes into selecting the best channel manager for your hotel, let’s try and understand why a channel manager is an absolutely essential product for any hotel or even small accommodation business in today’s day and age.

 Why are channel managers indispensable now?

 With the growing percentage share of online hotel bookings across every hotel, it has become extremely important for each hotel owner or accomodation provider to not just be listed on all portals but also manage their presence on these online portals very closely.

 Practically every country in the world has at least 4-5 important online portals or online revenue sources who contribute a significant percentage of their overall revenues but it is very difficult for a hotel manager or owner or reservations manager to keep updating each OTAs extranet manually because the hotel’s own reservation chart keeps changing almost every hour as most bookings still happen through offline channels and direct channels like the hotel’s own phone number and email.

 Small errors or delays in exposing the correct available inventory or rates to any online channel for any future date can either contribute to an overbooking of rooms or worse, an underbooking.
-While an overbooking is easy to spot because you will have many guests screaming at your reception when it happens…an underbooking is far more difficult to trace because you don’t know what potential revenue you are missing out on by exposing less rooms or lower rates than you actually could have sold.
+While overbooking is easy to spot because you will have many guests screaming at your reception when it happens… an underbooking is far more difficult to trace because you don’t know what potential revenue you are missing out on by exposing less rooms or lower rates than you actually could have sold.

 Hence arises the need for an online channel manager for hotels to manage their rates and inventory on all portals through a single login.

 What is a Typical Channel Manager Supposed to do?